The ultimate guide to board meeting agendas

 12. Include a CEO and CFO declaration

-Every Financial Report provides useful information for Directors about Financial Performance.
-At the end of the Financial Report/s, the CFO should include a declaration to the Board that they believe the organisation is solvent.
-Also include details of currency of key payments to external parties relating to Superannuation Guarantee, other Super funds, and the ATO for PAYG and GST.
+Every financial report provides useful information for directors about financial performance.
+At the end of the financial report/s, the CFO should include a declaration to the board that they believe the organisation is solvent.
+Also include details of currency of key payments to external parties relating to Superannuation Guarantee, other super funds, and the ATO for PAYG and GST.
 Include date paid up until, and the date next payment is due.
 CEO should countersign this declaration and key information.

 13. What should be on your agenda in the new year?

-After several recent Royal Commissions in Australia, it is certainly clear to Conscious Governance and BoardPro that organisational culture must become a stronger point of focus for all Boards.
-As a start, you should ask each Director and the full Board “Is the culture of our organisation where the Board requires it to be?.
+After several recent Royal Commissions in Australia, it is certainly clear to Conscious Governance and BoardPro that organisational culture must become a stronger point of focus for all boards.
+As a start, you should ask each director and the full board “Is the culture of our organisation where the board requires it to be?.

-Why agenda's deliver more productive board meetings
+Why agendas deliver more productive board meetings

 Over the years we’ve had many ongoing conversations with people about board governance.
 What we have learnt is that effective board meetings are those that are ‘front loaded’ i.e are directly proportional to the front work in the agenda and the preparation of supporting documents.
 The success of board meetings are also much more likely with strong support processes.
-That said, they are still dependant on strong executive-director/board relationships, good attitudes and conduct during the meeting.
+That said, they are still dependent on strong executive-director/board relationships, good attitudes and conduct during the meeting.

 Building your board agenda - a quick tour